 Quincy is a document-based application.
 Compositions can be saved, shared, archived and transmitted.
 It is possible to transmit Quincy documents from Mac OS to an iOS device like an iPhone or iPad.
 This is done via iTunes File Exchange - a simple drag and drop workflow.
 The opposite is also true.
 Compositions created on an iOS device running Quincy can also be opened with Quincy for Mac OS.
 Quincy ships with 12 sample documents.
 These are meant as an introduction and can be deleted if so desired.

 While this is only a brief introduction to Quincy, hopefully provides an overview of the many possibilities available with this application.
-Make sure to watch the provided videos and maybe take a look at the documentation for a more in-depth perspective.
+Make sure to watch the provided videos and maybe take a look at the extensive documentation (iOS, Mac OS) for a more in-depth perspective.
 Quincy is very powerful and a joy to work with.
 You can create infinite variations on a theme just by coupling playback loops with random inserts or use it in performance mode with one-tap document switching and the ability to draw into the playing document without disturbing the original.
 Quincy renders stunning visuals, produces the craziest looking metronomes, very atmospheric soundscapes and strange rhythmic patterns that have many uses in music production.

 Quincy has its own Facebook site.
 A little bit of a diary but also a growing collection of all things surrounding the app.
 Check out the timeline to see the development of Quincy, additional images, platforms and links to several 3rd party reviews.
 Make sure to stop by and see what's new.